Why Did My Credit Score Drop?

 1. Missed or late payments

 If you continue to miss payments on a specific debt, the original creditor might sell the debt to a debt collection agency.
-You generally have around 180 days before this happens, but unfortunately, you might not receive advance notice.
+You generally have between 120 and 180 days before this happens, but unfortunately, you might not receive advance notice.

-Debt collection companies can often use aggressive tactics to get debtors to pay up.
-And since your credit report lists any debts sent to collections, other lenders may hesitate to approve future credit applications.
+Your credit report lists any debts sent to collections, which can cause your credit score to drop even more.
+In addition, other lenders may hesitate to approve future credit applications.

 2. High balances

-When you max out a credit card, or get close to maxing it out, lenders see this as a risk that you won’t be able to pay back your debts.
-That’s why reducing your credit utilization ratio is the second most important factor in building good credit.
+Personal finance experts generally recommend a utilization ratio below 30% to maintain a good credit score.
+If yours gets too high, your credit score could drop.
+After all, when you max out a credit card, or get close to maxing it out, lenders see this as a risk that you won’t be able to pay back your debts.

 3. Identity theft